- Future Students

 16 thesis credits.
 Students enrolled in the PhD degree will complete a total of 108

-graduate credits beyond the bachelor’s or professional (DVM, MD) degree, including at
+graduate credits beyond the bachelor’s or professional (DVM, MD) degree.

 In Year 1 of either the MS or PhD programs, students will be required to complete three

-laboratory rotations (organized under a course title “Research Perspectives”) that will
+laboratory rotations (organized under a course titled “Research Perspectives”) that will

 provide an opportunity to experience several research environments and investigators that